• About

 GOLDENROD VS RAGWEED, OFTEN-CONFUSED PLANTS

-Both in the aster family along with calendula, dandelions, chamomile, and many more, ragweed and goldenrod have similar bloom times and tend to grow in the same places.
+Both in the aster family along with calendula, dandelions, sunflowers, buzz buttons, chamomile, and many more, ragweed and goldenrod have similar bloom times and tend to grow in the same places.
 Probably because goldenrod’s showy yellow flowers are so visible compared to inconspicuous ragweed, people assumed it was all those beautiful blooms that were causing their seasonal allergies during ragweed season.

 Both grow in much of North and South America, and Australia, as well as parts of Europe, Asia, and Africa.